The law on work status has had a lot of recent press coverage. Here is a brief guide on key issues for businesses to consider.

 Again the work or service must be done by the person under contract, but there also needs to be an element of control present.
 Control could mean, for instance, whether the person is subject to an internal disciplinary policy or, say, whether the person has to wear a uniform.
 There may be other factors to consider too.

 Criticism of working practices, particularly relating to people working in the gig economy and on zero-hours contracts, led to a review by Matthew Taylor.
-In his report, published in 11 July 2017, he put forward various proposals.
-The Government has stated that it will be carrying out various consultations.
+In his report, published back on 11 July 2017, he put forward various proposals.

 This guide is intended for guidance only and should not be relied upon for specific advice.